How To Calm Down A Cat With Anxiety

 Do cats get anxiety?

-What are the most common symptoms of anxiety in cats?
+What are the most common signs of anxiety in cats?

-The top signs include hiding, aggression, excessive grooming, pacing, and changes in eating or litter habits.
+Common signs include hiding, aggression, over-grooming, pacing, and changes in eating or litter box habits.

 Can cats have separation anxiety?